JamFfm/PHMeasure/README.md

 (6) sudo python setup.py install

-install PHMeter as addon in Cbpi 3
+install PHMeasure as addon in Cbpi 3

 ### or

 ## use the install.sh file:

-install PHMeter as addon in Cbpi 3
+install PHMeasure as addon in Cbpi 3

 open commandline